lambda-dom/weidu_library/lib/docs/opcodes.md

     special = 0
 STR_VAR
     opcode_array = ""
-    opcode = "ac_damage_type"
-    target = "none"
-    timing = "limited"
-    resist_dispel = "natural"
     resource = ""
 RET_ARRAY
     array
 ```

 Construct an opcode array by merging an array of defaults given by the various opcode fields and `opcode_array`, an array passed by name.
 Only valid field names in `opcode_array` are considered.
-No error checking is done so the values can be arbitrary, but note that for the fields `opcode`, `target`, `timing` and `resist_dispel` we use symbolic names.
+No error checking is done so the values can be arbitrary.

 note(s):
 * this function has both patch and action variants, coded via `DEFINE_DIMORPHIC_FUNCTION`.